How can we help you?

 PROJECT IMPACTS

-Vegetation clearing will be offset through the NSW Biodiversity Offset Scheme.
-In addition, a Bird and Bat Management Plan will be developed before construction to define measures for reducing potential impact on avifauna during project construction and operation.
+Vegetation clearing and residual impacts to flora and fauna species will be offset through the NSW Biodiversity Offset Scheme.
+In addition, a Bird and Bat Adaptive Management Plan will be developed before construction to define measures for reducing potential impact to avifauna during project construction and operation.

 We will ensure cultural heritage is protected and will continue to consult with Aboriginal stakeholders during project construction.

 Together with a specialist consultant and with assistance from Registered Aboriginal Parties (RAPs), WinterbourneWind completed cultural heritage surveys to identify items and locations of cultural significance within the proposed project area.
-Three field surveys were conducted over 27 days in July 2020, November 2020 and February 2021, totalling over 600 hours of survey effort.
-These surveys identified 16 culturally significant sites, including 12 artefact scatters, two culturally-modified trees, one quarry site and one engraving site.
+Five field surveys have been conducted since 2020 over 286 person days totalling 2,288 hours of survey effort.
+These surveys identified 23 artefact sites.
 No evidence of human burials or skeletal material were recorded.

 Several studies commissioned by the NSW and Victorian governments have examined potential impacts of wind farms on property values and have found no evidence that wind farms lower rural property values, including the Assessment of the Impact of Wind Farms on Surrounding Land Values in Australia (Preston Rowe Paterson, 2013) available here: